 Recipe by Rosina

-"This bar cookie recipe is a good use for that bumper zucchini crop."
+"This snack cake is a good use for that bumper zucchini crop!"

 Hmm.
 None of these ingredients are on sale today.